 In the case of animals as well, a similar pattern of sex link traits and pattern of inheritance is observed while determining the sex based on the XY system.
-For certain animals, the sex linked definition and inheritance pattern will be applicable differently while using a sex determination system other than XY.
-In the ZW sex-determination system, the pattern given above is reversed because a male is the homogametic sex i.e. male is only produced when two Z chromosomes come together in a fertilised egg and so having ZZ indicates male sex chromosomes and so correspondingly the female is the heterogametic having ZW sex chromosomes.
-For studying sex link in between the traits from parents to child, an experimental methods known as the reciprocal cross is performed in classical genetics.
+For certain animals, the sex-linked definition and inheritance pattern will be applied differently while using a sex-determination system other than XY.
+In the ZW sex-determination system, the pattern given above is reversed because a male is the homogametic sex i.e. male is only produced when two Z chromosomes come together in a fertilized egg and so having ZZ indicates male sex chromosomes and so correspondingly the female is the heterogametic having ZW sex chromosomes.
+For studying sex links between the traits from parents to child, an experimental method known as the reciprocal cross is performed in classical genetics.

-An example of sex linked inheritance as per the sex linked trait definition can include either an X-linked dominant or recessive trait carried by an affected mother and an X-linked dominant or recessive trait carried by an affected father and Y-linked traits which are definitely transferred from father to son only.
+An example of sex-linked inheritance as per the sex-linked trait definition can include either an X-linked dominant or recessive trait carried by an affected mother and an X-linked dominant or recessive trait carried by an affected father and Y-linked traits which are transferred from father to son only.

 In certain cases, such as X chromosome inactivation or skewed X inactivation, this pattern of inheritance is not followed in the case of daughters because the other copy of the gene (apart from the faulty one) is inactivated.
 In such a case, the daughters will also manifest the effects of the trait to a varying degree.

-The rate of X linked recessive inheritance in females is the square of the rate in males.
-For example, in a male, if 1 out of 20 male has certain colour blindness, then the same will be 1 in 400 for females.
+The rate of X-linked recessive inheritance in females is the square of the rate in males.
+For example, in a male, if 1 out of 20 males has certain color blindness, then the same will be 1 in 400 for females.

-Common sex linked trait examples that follow X linked recessive inheritance include: colour blindness, haemophilia (inability of blood clotting), Araskog-skot syndrome, Hunter syndrome, etc.
+Common sex-linked trait examples that follow X-linked recessive inheritance include color blindness, hemophilia (inability of blood clotting), Araskog-skot syndrome, Hunter syndrome, etc.

-Sex linked trait examples that follow X linked dominant inheritance include Vitamin D resistant rickets, Alport syndrome (characterised by hearing loss, end-stage kidney disease, etc.), Fragile X syndrome (characterised by mild to moderate intellectual activity), etc.
+Sex-linked trait examples that follow X-linked dominant inheritance include Vitamin D resistant rickets, Alport syndrome (characterized by hearing loss, end-stage kidney disease, etc.), Fragile X syndrome (characterized by mild to moderate intellectual activity), etc.